 - the individual has passed part one of the NMC test of competence

 - the individual has been issued with an offer of employment, and

-- the individual has achieved a level 7.0 in the IELTS exam.
+- the individual has achieved the required level of language capability.

 - a copy of the employment offer letter